kant2002/piecemealpl/README.md

 # Abstractions cost
 - [ProxyCallBaseline](./proxycall_baseline) 10 functions with single argument.
 Each of them called.
 - [ProxyCall](./proxycall) 10 wrapper functions which pass single constant argument to 10 underlying functions defnied same was as in the ProxyCallBaseline.
 Estimate usage of the abstraction.
+- [ParametersObjectBaseline](./parameterobjects_baseline) 10 functions which accept different parameters and use them.
+- [ParametersObject](./parameterobjects) 10 functions which accept different parameters as structs and use them.

 # Results